ltngames/ltngames.github.io/src/docs/endless-runner.md

 ---
 title: Endless Runner Plugin Documentation
 layout: documentation.html
+metaDescription: Documentation for our Endless Runner RPG Maker plugin
 ---

 An endless runner!
 Duck or jump over obstacles to earn points in this mini-game plugin for RPG Maker MV.
 Give your players a chance to unwind from saving the world and let them have fun in this easy-to-use mini-game.